Barraquer Specialties: Vitreous and Retina

 It involves the emission of a beam of light concentrated on a single point (laser) of high energy that has an overheating effect on the retina tissue by generating a selective burn.

-The treatment has two essential objectives: ablation or destruction of the tissue where the impacts of photocoagulation were felt and form scars on the retina in order to produce adhesion between the layers of the retina and the pigment epithelium of retina.
+The treatment has two essential objectives: ablation or destruction of the tissue where the impacts of photocoagulation were felt and the formation of scars on the retina in order to produce adhesion between the layers of the retina and the pigment epithelium of retina.

-There are currently multiple laser emission systems in the same application which reduce treatment time and minimise any potential irritation the patient may suffer.
+There are currently multiple laser emission systems in the same application, meaning that the treatment time is reduced and any potential discomfort is minimised.

 Laser photocoagulation has multiple indications depending on the pathology to be treated.

-In the case of diabetic retinopathy, the main indication is to destroy a large part of the retina that lacks oxygen (ischaemic) in order to avoid the growth of new vessels (neovessels) and not suffer haemorrhages in the vitreous gel which would require surgery (vitrectomy).
+In the case of diabetic retinopathy, the main indication is to destroy a large part of the retina that lacks oxygen (ischaemic) in order to avoid the growth of new vessels (neovessels) and to prevent haemorrhages in the vitreous gel which would require surgery (vitrectomy).

 Laser treatment in the context of macular oedema is kept to very specific cases, as currently the treatment of choice is intravitreal injections.